MKesenheimer/Moonlander/README.md

 # Moonlander
-Remake of the Arcade Game "Lunar Lander" for a Show Laser System.
+Remake of the arcade game "Lunar Lander" for a show laser system.
 If no show laser system is present, a SDL display can be used to play the game on a computer.

 ## Requirements
 The SDL library must be present.
 On a mac, the SDL library can be installed with the following command: